 The only differences are the location, the day, and the time.
 Local classes meet in my home in my dedicated classroom, which was recently renovated.
 Two different local Level 1 classes are available: Tuesday at 1-2:30 PM and Wednesday at 1-2:30 PM.
 The online Level 1 class is held live on Zoom.
 The class sessions … Continue reading What are the differences between the three Level 1 classes?

 For online classes, the maximum number of students per class is 14, which is the most students I can manage well on the Zoom screen.
 For local classes, the maximum number is 16; that is all I have room for in my classroom.
 Generally the classes are smaller than the maximum number.

 As a thank you for people completing their registration before the start of the busy summer months, I offer an Early Bird discount for students who are registered, with a paid registration fee and completed registration form, by May 31st.
 No other discounts are offered.

-Students who are enrolled in a full time school are not eligible for my classes for several reasons: My classes, both local and online, are held live during the school day, when students are attending school.
+Students who are enrolled in a school are not eligible for my classes for several reasons: My classes, both local and online, are held live during the school day, when students are attending school.
 I do not offer any after-hours or pre-recorded classes.
-Students enrolled in a full-time school that includes a language … Continue reading My student is enrolled in a full-time school.
+Students enrolled in a school that includes a language arts class do … Continue reading My student is enrolled in a school.
 Can he/she still take your classes?